 Castaway Cay is Disney’s own private island.
 This means that your ship is the only one on the island at a time.

 It was so nice to get off the ship and not have to fight the crowds.
 As you can see from this picture below, we were the only ones in the water for the first hour.
 SO nice!
 (We were off the boat within an hour of docking and had the beach all to ourselves.)

-Serenity Bay was beautiful, peaceful and quiet.
-Ha!
+Serenity Bay was beautiful and peaceful.